Soba Noodles with Tofu, Tomatoes, and Basil

 Cook the noodles in plenty of rapidly simmering water until al dente, then drain.

 Meanwhile, cut the tofu into 1/2-inch-thick slices.
-Blot between clean tea-towels or several layers of paper towel to remove excess moisture.
-Cut into 1/2-inch dice.
+Blot between clean tea-towels or several layers of paper towel to remove excess moisture (or if you think of it ahead of time, use a tofu press) Cut into 1/2-inch dice.

 Heat the oil in a wide skillet or stir-fry pan.
 Add the tofu and stir-fry over medium-high heat until most sides are golden.
 Add the tomato dice and cook just until they’re warmed and starting to soften.

 Combine the cooked noodles and tofu-tomato mixture in a serving bowl.
 Add the remaining ingredients, toss well, and serve.